 Have High Standards for Yourself and the People Around You

-Tech markets and products are generally winner-take-all.
+Tech markets and products are generally winner-take-most.
 This means that second place isn’t a viable option—winning, in tech, leads to disproportionately greater rewards.
 Aim to be the best in the world in your space and iterate towards that.
 There’s no point in doing things in a mediocre way.
 Aiming high, and having high standards is what pushes everything forward.

 To make this happen, you need to partner with people who expect more from you.
 You should also have high standards for your reports.
 One interesting outcome of this is that you get the positive effects of the Pygmalion effect: people will rise to your positive expectations.